 ClōSYS | Influenza A Virus

-ClōSYS initiated an in vitro lab test with Influenza A H3N2, to understand if our patented antimicrobial formula is helpful in fighting the infectious virus.
-We are encouraged by our findings and will be conducting a second clinical study at Midwestern University campuses to investigate the reduction of the viral and bacterial load in the oral cavity.
+ClōSYS initiated in vitro lab tests with Influenza A H3N2, to understand if our patented antimicrobial formula is helpful in fighting the infectious virus.
+Further studies in the mouth are needed and in progress. - View Press Release

-As we approach an uncertain flu season, we hope to learn all we can in order to provide products that help people get and stay well through better oral health.
+Throughout the flu season we hope to learn all we can in order to provide products that help people get and stay well through better oral health.

 SCOTTSDALE, Ariz.
 (10/13/2020) ― Rowpar Pharmaceuticals, Inc., the makers of the ClōSYS brand of toothpastes, mouthwashes and oral sprays, announced today that an in vitro laboratory analysis showed that ClōSYS Ultra Sensitive Oral Rinse reduced the Influenza A H3N2 virus up to 99.993% within 30 seconds without the use of any harsh chemicals.
 The lab study findings (which did not include testing in the oral cavity) are particularly important because flu seasons during which Influenza A H3N2 is the dominant virus tend to be more severe, recent history shows.